-In addition to shifting the overall message about our unsustainability predicament, we’re creating a first-of-its-kind Planning Product that will contain concrete recommendations for transforming society away from fossil fuels towards sustainable, one-Earth living.
+In addition to shifting the overall message about our unsustainability predicament, we’re developing a genuine energy transition plan that will contain concrete recommendations for transforming society away from fossil fuels towards sustainable, one-Earth living.

 The Biophysical Analysis will:

 Lay out the evidence for why so-called renewables (solar, high-tech wind, large-scale hydropower, and nuclear) are not renewable/viable.